Provably Finding a Hidden Dense Submatrix among Many Planted Dense Submatrices via Convex Programming: Numerical Experiments

 using the Python implementation of Alg.~\ref{alg:densub}.
 We use the augmented Lagrangian parameter $\mu=2$, stopping tolerance $10^{-4}$, and maximum number of iterations $2000$ in each call to the solver.
 We round the entries of $\X$ to the nearest integer and compare to the matrix representation of the planted submatrix indexed by $(U_1, U_1)$.
 We say that we have recovered the planted submatrix if

 We should expect a sharp transition from no recoveries in the 10 trials to recovery in all 10 trials as both $m$ and $q$ increase, as suggested by the sufficient condition~\eqref{eq:rec-gap}.

 The results of this experiment are summarized in Figure~\ref{fig:E1-recovery}.
+Figure~\ref{fig:E1-recovery} includes the theoretical phase transition curve

+used to mimic~\eqref{eq:rec-gap}.
 The observed recovery rates closely match that predicted by Theorem~\ref{thm:suff-cond-random}.
-Indeed, when $q$ and $m$ satisfy~\eqref{eq:rec-gap}, the solution computed by Alg.~\ref{alg:densub} is exactly the matrix representation of the planted submatrix in almost all trials.
+Indeed, when $q$ and $m$ satisfy~\eqref{eq:rec-gap}, the solution computed by Alg.~\ref{alg:densub} is exactly the matrix representation of the planted submatrix in all trials.